“I don’t want to get big and bulky. I just want to tone the muscle I already have.”

 — Molly Galbraith, circa 2002

-SAVE UP TO 40%!
-Our flagship training program is on sale!
-Yes, those words have actually come out of my own mouth, in complete and utter seriousness.
+Yes, those words have actually come out of my own mouth in complete and utter seriousness.

 To be fair, this was in 2002, a full two years before I became immersed in the world of strength training.
-I fully believed that lifting anything heavy would pack on the bulk, and that instead, I could “tone” the muscle I already had.
+I fully believed that lifting anything heavy would pack on the bulk and that I could “tone” the muscle I already had instead.

-At the time that I was worried about heavy strength training packing on the pounds, I was actually 35+% body fat and terribly unhealthy.
+At the time that I was worried about heavy strength training packing on the pounds, I was actually over 35% body fat and terribly unhealthy.
 But that’s neither here nor there.

 Before I can discuss whether or not lifting heavy weights makes a woman bulky, I should first define what bulky is.